bymayfe/ESModuleTemplate/README.md

 # Welcome to ESModuleTemplate !

-Hi, I'm leaving you a little present. **Discord.For JS v13**, I have developed an infrastructure with **class function** and **ESModules(MJS)** that will provide you with complete convenience.
+Hi, I'm leaving you a little present. **Discord.JS fpr v13**, I have developed an infrastructure with **class function** and **ESModules(MJS)** that will provide you with complete convenience.
 I would like to share it.
 Use it on good days.
 Stay healthy.

 # Installation
 Download or import this template, then open a folder called **TXT**, and then open 3 subfolders called **eval - lyrics - TXTSend** into the **TXT** folder.
 Then type